 4. Take advantage of employer-sponsored child care

 On-site facilities at your place of employment may be another option.
-Employees are typically offered an incentive to enroll their kids, and they can also save money on gasoline and feel comfortable knowing that their children are just a few minutes away.
+Employees are typically offered an incentive to enroll their kids.
+They also save money on gasoline and feel comfortable knowing that their children are just a few minutes away.

 5. Review employee benefits

-Inquire at the human resources department of your employer to find out if any dependent care programs or discounts are offered.
-An example is Bank of America’s arrangement with Bright Horizons through the Backup Care Advantage program.
-Qualified employees are offered a set number of days annually of backup care at a discounted rate, and a small percentage off with select providers.
+For example, some employers have an arrangement with Bright Horizons through the Back-up Care Advantage program.
+Each year, qualified employees are offered a set number of days of backup care at a discounted rate, and a small percentage in savings with select providers.

 6. Split the duties